spiffytech/spiffy.tech/static/_posts/setting-up-sapper-with-netlify-cms.md

   You can create a static site with a web-based CMS using Netlify and Sapper, hosted for free!
 ---
-# What are these things?
+# What are Sapper and Netlify CMS?

 ## Sapper

 Sapper is Svelte's answer to Next.js/Nuxt.js.
-It's a way of rendering Svelte code on the server so your site is compatible with JavaScript-free devices, and renders immediately instead of waiting for a JS blob to download, parse, and run.
+It's a way of rendering Svelte code on the server so your site is compatible with JavaScript-free devices, and so it renders immediately instead of waiting for a JS blob to download, parse, and run.

 Sapper ordinarily runs as a full server application, but using the `sapper export` command we can generate a static version of our site that we can host on Github Pages or, in this case, Netlify.
 That's a great way to have a very fast site that's free for small-to-medium traffic numbers.